tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 The client and server MUST NOT use RRC unless both sides have successfully exchanged `rrc` extensions.

+## RRC and CID Interplay

+RRC offers an in-protocol mechanism to perform peer address validation that complements the "peer address update" procedure described in {{Section 6 of RFC9146}}.
+Specifically, when both CID {{RFC9146}} and RRC have been successfully negotiated for the session, if a record with CID is received that has the source address and/or source port number of the enclosing UDP datagram different from what is currently associated with that CID value, the receiver SHOULD perform a return routability check as described in {{path-validation}}, unless an application layer specific address validation mechanism can be triggered instead (e.g., CoAP Echo {{?RFC9175}}).

 # Return Routability Check Message Types

 This document defines the `return_routability_check` content type